Since we built a daily stand-up tool, scrum methodology is top of mind for both our team internally and many of our users.

 - Encourage collaboration.
 Be skeptical of any scrum tool that makes it more difficult for cross-team collaboration, because without collaboration, your team isn’t likely focused on improving your new product or service via incorporating feedback.

 - Offer transparency.
 A good scrum tool will show you clearly who is working on what and their current progress.
 This allows the Scrum Master, Product Owner, and team members to adjust course as necessary.

 Finally, a good scrum tool doesn’t get in the way.
-Adding scrum tools to your agile product management team should help coordinate workflow, set tasks, and track deadlines — it should clear up more time for tasks by requiring less time for task management.
+Adding useful tools for software developers to your agile product management team should help coordinate workflow, set tasks, and track deadlines — it should clear up more time for tasks by requiring less time for task management.
 If a tool is too complicated or convoluted for your team, it’ll have the opposite effect.

 In this post, we’re going to cover some of the most popular scrum tools on the market.
 We will highlight their pros and cons and share relevant customer reviews.

 Before we get to the list, we wanted to introduce ourselves first.